Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the presence of an output schema and 4 parameters, the description covers purpose, usage context, parameter relationships, and side effects comprehensively.
+Given the presence of an output schema, the description covers purpose, usage, side effects, and sibling differentiation completely.
 No gaps identified.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.